What is ketamine?

 In terms of precautions, Harvest’s model emphasizes regular points of contact and conversation among the client, the medical provider, and the mental health provider to ensure that ketamine is a good fit and is continuing to be a therapeutically productive tool.

-Ketamine and other psychedelics are not silver bullet cures.
-However, they’ve been shown to be highly effective when combined with psychotherapy, cognitive behavior therapy, mindfulness, or other specific strategies for behavior change.
+Although preliminary research indicates that psychedelic therapy is dramatically more effective than any other substance abuse treatment available, we emphasize that psychedelics are not silver bullet cures.
+Ketamine-Assisted Therapy in particular has been shown to be highly effective when combined with psychotherapy, cognitive behavior therapy, mindfulness, or other specific strategies for behavior change.

 Harvest clients wanting to improve their self-control or cease problematic substance use behaviors have had success when they’ve committed to long-term practice.
 Ketamine’s effect can be described as helping people decouple their needs from the problematic substance or behavior, meaning it helps them to notice when they are going into auto-response, whether it be reaching for a drink or grabbing a cigarette.
 In going through Ketamine therapy, people often report an increased capacity to pause, notice themselves, and respond rather than react.